oversizedcanoe/SmartHome/README.md

 This repo is going to be similar to my [other smart home repo](https://github.com/oversizedcanoe/party-lights), but in DotNet.
 I find working with threading and async/await much easier in C# than it is in Python, and C# is my preferred language.

+Note that the SmartHome.Connection project references a local dll, which is [this repo](https://github.com/oversizedcanoe/tplink-smartdevices-netstandard), which is a fork with a small tweak to remove the transition period when setting a bulbs power off.

 Functionality I would like to have:
 - Turn plugs and lights on and off
 - Set color and brightness of lights, if able to (UI should prevent user from setting if the light does not support it)